The program provides Year 7 to 10 students with an opportunity to engage in STEM inquiry-based projects to address real-world STEM challenges.

-The STEM CPP invites Year 7 to 10 students to undertake curriculum-aligned, inquiry-based projects to address challenges faced by their local communities.
+STEM CPP invites Year 7 to 10 students to undertake curriculum-aligned, inquiry-based projects to address challenges faced by their local communities.

-STEM CPP schools can participate in a range of activities, including:
+Schools can participate in a range of activities, including:

 - an annual professional learning session with ongoing support for teachers, focusing on developing the skills and confidence needed to deliver, and support students in, the inquiry-based projects